Introducing Wilsons Promontory National Park

 If you like wilderness bushwalking, stunning coastal scenery and secluded white-sand beaches, you’ll absolutely love this place.
 ‘The Prom’, as it’s affectionately known, is one of the most popular national parks in Australia.
-Hardly surprising, given its accessibility from Melbourne, network of more than 80km of walking tracks, swimming and surf beaches, and abundant wildlife.
+Hardly surprising, given its accessibility from Melbourne, its network of more than 80km of walking tracks, its swimming and surf beaches, and the abundant wildlife.

-Wilsons Promontory was an important area for the Kurnai and Boonwurrung Indigenous peoples, and middens have been found in many places, including Cotters and Darby Beaches, and Oberon Bay.
+Wilsons Promontory was an important area for the Kurnai and Boonwurrung indigenous peoples, and middens have been found in many places, including Cotters and Darby Beaches, and Oberon Bay.
 The southernmost part of mainland Australia, the Prom once formed a land bridge that allowed people to walk to Tasmania.

 Although there’s a staffed entrance booth, where you receive a ticket, entry is free.
 There’s no fuel available in Tidal River.